 Some weapons also have special attacks that can deal more damage and inflict additional statuses to enemies.

 You must also remember that combat is not just based on attacks.
 You also need to defend yourself from enemy attacks.
 To do this, you must perform a dodge the moment you see your opponent preparing an attack.
-Alternatively, you can also carry a shield and use it to defend yourself from attacks.
+If you are hit or block an attack, a special indicator appears after the hit.
+When it fills up completely, your character will lose their balance.

 Using buildings and surroundings